-For a low-carb diet to be effective and satisfying, you should include enough protein, or about 120 to 160gram per meal, and considerably increase your fat intake.
+For a low-carb diet to be effective and satisfying, you should include enough protein or about 120 to 160gram per meal, and considerably increase your fat intake.

 Eating more fat on a low-carb diet can actually help you lose weight.

-At each of your meals, include plenty of non-starchy vegetables, such as leafy greens, asparagus or mushrooms, with a good dose of protein, such as meat, poultry or fish, and generous amounts of fat, from olive oil, nuts, avocado, butter or coconut oil.
+At each of your meals, including plenty of non-starchy vegetables, such as leafy greens, asparagus or mushrooms, with a good dose of protein, such as meat, poultry or fish, and generous amounts of fat, from olive oil, nuts, avocado, butter or coconut oil.

 Avoid trans-fat found in shortening and processed foods.

 Easy to follow Diet